LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/she-is-her.md

 but so much greyer,

-life would be so much colorful
+life would be so much more colorful

 with her presence and caress,